Louisiana FORTIFIED Roof Guide: Grant vs Insurance Discount vs Tax Credit

 Before moving forward with any contractor, it helps to organize the decision around a few practical checkpoints instead of only chasing the lowest top-line number.

-- Decide whether the main priority is grant eligibility, insurance-readiness, tax planning, or simple replacement timing.
+- Decide whether the main priority is grant eligibility, insurance-readiness, tax planning, or replacement timing.

 - Ask whether the proposed scope is a standard reroof or a clearly documented FORTIFIED-aligned reroof.

-- Confirm who will handle evaluator coordination, documentation, photos, and close-out records if needed.
+- Confirm who will handle evaluator coordination, required photos, documentation, and close-out records if needed.

 - Make sure it is clear which costs remain the homeowner’s responsibility even if a grant or tax benefit is part of the plan.